Love is a Sickness

 And this was Love, I knew it not, but blindly floated on,

-And now I'm on the ocean waste, dark, desolate, alone;
+And now I'm on the ocean waste, dark, desolate, alone; The waves

-No hope is left to right me, no strength to stem the tide.
+left to right me, no strength to stem the tide.
+As a leaf along

-As a leaf along the torrent, a cloud across the sky,
+the torrent, a cloud across the sky, As dust upon the whirlwind,

-As dust upon the whirlwind, so my life is drifting by.
+so my life is drifting by.
+The dream that drank the meteor's

-The dream that drank the meteor's light--the form from Heav'n has flown
+light--the form from Heav'n has flown The vision and the glory,

-Oh! love is frantic agony, and life one throb of pain;
+they are passing--they are gone.
+Oh! love is frantic agony, and

-Yet I would bear its darkest woes to dream that dream again.
+life one throb of pain; Yet I would bear its darkest woes to dream

 - Jane Francesca Lady Wilde